 Ideally, you should aim to post content that sparks conversations.
 As long as your audience is engaged, no matter how small that audience is, it will grow organically and generate more donations.
-The very essence of social media is being social.
-Social media is a particularly good place to cultivate a personable brand voice that helps your followers feel connected.

 Regularly check for comments and replies, interact with your social media followers, and listen to inputs and feedback.
 These conversations can help inform important decisions about content, fundraising, and strategy.

 Check ‘Insights’ for all of these KPIs on respective social media platforms.